the-red-feather/thesis/communication/meetings/meeting-2-week-27.md

    The environment can then be used to:
    - Visually debug,
    - Play around with parameters,
-   - Compare it,
+   - Compare it to similar libraries,
-   - Run it using some personal data,
+   - And, unique to this environment, do this all online, in a 'published' format: the full configuration can be shared using a URL.

-   This combination of aspects makes this environment unique.
+   The combination of these aspects makes this environment unique.

 - These libraries can be used with a minimum of configurations.
 Any Rust library with `wasm-bindgen` annotations, in other words, any rust library intended for javascript consumption, automatically works in 'geofront', albeit with some edge-case exceptions.

 No: